 The ideal rack of ribs is rectangular in shape and even in width and thickness.
 When buying ribs, look for this shape.
-When preparing ribs for cooking, trim away any excess pockets of fat.
-There is plenty of fat mixed into the meat to keep the ribs moist.
+When preparing ribs for cooking make sure to trim away excess pockets of fat.
+There is already plenty of fat mixed into the meat to keep the ribs moist.
 Excess layers of fat will produce a greasy rib.
-Also, trim away any loose pieces, they will simply burn on the grill.
+Also, trim away any loose dangling pieces of meat.

 Next, turn the ribs meat side down and remove the membrane that covers the bones.
-Cooked, the membrane will be tough and it also prevents flavor from getting into the meat.
-The best method for removing the membrane is to use a blunt knife, like a butter knife.
+If cooked, the membrane will be tough and creates a flavor barrier.
+The best method for removing the membrane is to use a blunt knife.
 Lift away the membrane on one end of the rack and grab it with a paper towel.
-The membrane is slippery, but the paper towel allows for a good grip.
+The membrane is slippery, but the paper towel will you get a firm grip.
 Now, gently pull the membrane away.
-It might take a few attempts to get all of it, but with a little practice, it becomes easy.
+It might take a few attempts to get all of it, but with a little practice, it will get easier.

 Step Two – Applying the Rub

 Now it is time to season the ribs.
-There are many great rubs out there, but I find that making your own is not only less expensive but allows you to choose your flavors.
-I have several great rib rub recipes you can use.
+There are many great rubs out there, but I find that making my own is not only less expensive but allows me to choose the flavors I like.
+I currently have several great rib rub recipes you can use.

 The secret to applying a rub is to start with a dry rack of ribs, meaning that any excess moisture has been mopped away with a paper towel.
 Sprinkle the rub over the ribs (there really isn’t any rubbing required).
-What sticks to the ribs is the amount of rub needed.
-Get the rub evenly distributed over the entire rack, focusing the majority of it on the meat side.
+What sticks to the ribs is the right amount of rub.
+Get the seasonings evenly distributed over the entire rack focusing the majority of it on the meat side.

 Step Three – Making Smoke

-Making smoke on a gas grill isn’t easy, particularly at low cooking temperatures like the ones used for this method.
-It is possible, however.
-Start by removing the cooking grates that won’t be used for holding the ribs if possible.
+Creating smoke on a gas grill isn’t easy, particularly at low cooking temperatures like the ones used for this method.
+However, It is possible.
+Start by removing the cooking grates that won’t be holding the ribs.
 This will provide access to the burners.
-Next, take dry wood chips or chunks (chips produce more smoke quickly, but don’t last long while chunks are a little harder to get burning, but produce smoke longer).
+Next, take dry wood chips or chunks (chips produce smoke quickly, but doesn’t last long, while chunks are harder to get burning, but produces a longer smoke).
 Place the wood onto square sheets of aluminum foil and wrap them loosely into balls.
 About half a cup of chips per smoke bomb is ideal.
-Using a sharp knife, poke several holes into the ball on all sides.
+Using a sharp knife, poke the wrapping on all sides.
 This will allow the smoke to escape.

 Place the smoke bombs over the lit burners on high.
-When smoke begins to be produced, reduce the heat and put the ribs on the grill.
+Once smoke is produced, reduce the heat and place the ribs on the opposing side.

-Place the ribs on the gas grill.
-They are going to cook indirectly through the whole process.
+The ribs will cook indirectly throughout the whole process.
 No part of the rack should hang over one of the lit burners.
 Space the rack as evenly as possible.
 If your grill is large enough, have a burner going on either side of the rack.
 With some grills, the rack will fit over a single burner space.
-If you have a very large gas grill with at least four burners, place the rack between the two end burners.
+If you have a very large gas grill with four burners, place the rack between the two end burners.

-The grill should run at an internal temperature around 300 degrees F (150 degrees C).
-The smoke bombs should be producing smoke.
-Once the ribs are in place, close the lid and allow the ribs to cook for 30 minutes.
+The grill should run at an internal temperature of 300 degrees F (150 degrees C).
+At this point, the smoke bombs should be producing smoke.
+Once the ribs are in place, close the lid and let the ribs cook for 30 minutes.
 Do not lift the lid during this time (unless there is an obvious flare-up inside).

 Step Five – Wrapping the Ribs

-After thirty minutes of cook time, the ribs should be warmed through, and have a wet appearance on the surface.
-They are mostly cooked and should appear browned on all sides.
-If they are not, continue cooking as is for an additional 10 to 15 minutes.
+After thirty minutes of cook time, the ribs should be warmed through and have a wet appearance on the surface.
+They should appear browned on all sides.
+If they are not, continue cooking for an additional 10 to 15 minutes.
 If the cooking appears uneven rotate the ribs.

-If the ribs are sufficiently browned then it is time to wrap them.
-This step helps to make the ribs tender and is done by steaming the ribs.
+Once the ribs are sufficiently browned then it is time to wrap them.
+This step steams the ribs and keeps them tender.

-Place the rack of ribs on a large piece of aluminum foil, large enough to wrap the entire rack.
+To do this, place the rack of ribs on a large piece of aluminum foil, large enough to wrap the entire rack.
 Lift up the edges of the foil and pour one-half cup of warmed apple juice onto the ribs.
 Fold the foil together tightly.
-This should be a near airtight seal to hold in the moisture.
+Create an airtight seal to hold in the moisture.

-With the rack of ribs wrapped, close the grill lid and turn up the heat on the indirect burners so that the grill temperature reaches around 375 degrees F (190 degrees C).
-This will cause the apple juice to boil and steam the ribs to make them as tender as possible.
+Return ribs to the grill, close the lid and turn up the heat on the indirect burners so that the temperature reaches roughly 375 degrees F (190 degrees C).
 Keep the lid closed and continue cooking for 30 minutes.

 Step Six – Unwrapping the Ribs

-At this point, the ribs should be nearly cooking and by that, I mean about 165 degrees F (75 degrees C).
-While this is a safe temperature for serving the ribs, it isn’t high enough for them to be completely tender and as close to perfect as possible.
+At this point, the ribs are almost cooked with an internal temperature of 165 degrees F (75 degrees C).
+While this is a safe temperature for serving, it isn’t high enough for them to be completely tender and as close to perfect as possible.